Posted June 18, 2020

 The ACLU of Vermont (ACLU-VT) seeks an ambitious, dynamic, and experienced fundraiser to serve as our Development Director.
 The Development Director will play a central role in increasing investments in the ACLU of Vermont, a proven and vibrant advocacy organization on the front lines of some of today’s most important civil rights struggles.

-The Development Director will work closely with the Executive Director and other staff to set and reach the organization’s fundraising goals, develop strategies to sustain the rapid growth the organization has experienced since the 2016 election, and establish a more robust development and major gifts program.
+The Development Director will work closely with the Executive Director and other staff to set and reach the organization’s fundraising goals, develop strategies to sustain the rapid growth the organization has experienced since the 2016 election and establish a more robust major gifts program.

-- Develop goals, strategies, cultivation, solicitation, and stewardship plans for each donor, ensuring that each one receives frequent personalized contact.
+- Develop goals, strategies, cultivation, solicitation, and stewardship plans for each donor, ensuring that each one receives regular personalized contact.

 - Identify new prospects for the major gifts portfolio and opportunities for increased giving by current donors.
 In partnership with national ACLU staff, oversee prospect research and actively lead identification of major gift prospects to bring new supporters into the organization.